Deadline to Apply!

 For an overview of FSU’s Ph.D. in Business Administration and its seven majors, download the brochure.

-- Ibtissam Zaza, Finalist in Three Minute Thesis and Doctoral Consortium of ICIS (International Conference on Information Systems)
+- Ibtissam Zaza, finalist in Three Minute Thesis and Doctoral Consortium of ICIS (International Conference on Information Systems)

 All applicants must have either an undergraduate or master’s degree in MIS or a related field such as Business, Information Studies, or Computer Science.
 Each applicant is also required to know two programming languages, statistics, and calculus.

 The Management Information Systems (MIS) doctoral program is one of a few in the United States that focuses extensively on the organizational and behavioral aspects of MIS.
 It is also heavily research-oriented while emphasizing relevance to the practice of business.
-As such, the primary goal of the program is to produce competent scholars who will contribute to the IS community through careers in university teaching and research, as well as selected administrative and research positions in industry.
+As such, the primary goal of the program is to produce competent scholars who will contribute to the Information Systems community through careers in university teaching and research, as well as selected administrative and research positions in industry.

 All MIS doctoral students must complete courses in four areas – Tools for Analytical Research (TAR), Primary and Support Area Coursework, and Research Competence Milestone Projects.